tutorcruncher/morpheus/flow.md

 ### 1 send request comes in

-POST request with msgpack body sign by shared key.
+POST request with msgpack body signed by shared key.

 data consists of two parts: shared information about all the emails to send, details on each individual email.